-Additional bad hair care habits such as harsh grooming and other damaging treatments, which cause damaged hair, may also evolve into hygral fatigue, as damaged protective cuticle cells may break and allow excess water in.
+Additional bad hair care habits such as harsh grooming and other damaging treatments, which cause damaged hair, may also evolve into hygral fatigue hair problems, as damaged protective cuticle cells may break and allow excess water in.

 Excessive use of shampoo can also lie behind hygral fatigue, as the wrong products may clean out protective oils in charge of balancing hair moisture levels.

-Considering the causes explained above, fighting hygral fatigue will need to start with determining what exactly is causing this issue and how can this process be corrected.
+Considering the causes explained above, fighting hygral fatigue and hair porosity will need to start with determining what exactly is causing this issue and how can this process be corrected.